 - Non-Speculative Execution Instructions may only execute non-speculatively. - In-Order Execution Instructions must execute in-order with respect to other similar instructions or in some cases all instructions. - Flush Side-Effects Instructions trigger a flush side-effect after executing for synchronization.

-Copyright © [2019-2021] Arm Limited (or its affiliates).
-All rights reserved.
-Non-Confidential The table below summarizes various special-purpose register read accesses and the associated execution constraints or side-effects.
+The table below summarizes various special-purpose register read accesses and the associated execution constraints or side-effects.